OpenDSA/OpenDSA/RST/en/Tutorials/randomaccessfile.rst

 RandomAccessFile should be trated similar to an array of bytes.
 It's index will start at 0 and it's last position will be one less than the total size of the file.

+One very important thing to note about the RandomAccessFile class.
+It is very easy to seek past the end of the file and write to that location (as the RandomAccessFile class assumes that one might wish to grow a file), however, if the file pointer is moved past the end of file and written to at that location, if the user tries to read it may encounter the EndOfFile or EOF at the old size and as such will throw an error.

 Using RandomAccessFile Class
 ----------------------------